In a co-op, every member gets a piece of the pie!

 On the Move?
 Don’t Miss Out!
 Keep Your Address Current.

 Since 2013, MVEA’s Board has used a hybrid first-in, first-out (FIFO) 80 percent with a last-in, first-out (LIFO) 20 percent capital credits retirement system to increase the number of checks issued to members.
-Prior to 2013, capital credits were retired (paid) approximately 15-20 years after they are allocated.
+Prior to 2013, capital credits were retired (paid) approximately 15-20 years after being allocated.
 Whether you live near or far when your allocated capital credits are retired, they remain yours and a check will be issued to you.

 One of the problems MVEA has is finding people that have moved and not left forwarding addresses so we can mail future capital credits checks to them.
 Many people will move several times after leaving MVEA and don’t think to update their new address.
 We mail capital credits checks to the last known address.
 If it is returned by the post office, former member names are listed on our website.
 If the money goes unclaimed for six years, it is returned to MVEA.

 Don’t let that happen to your share of the cooperative!
 If you move outside of MVEA’s service territory, please be sure to provide us with your new mailing address every time you move to ensure the delivery of future checks.
 If you have any questions on capital credits or want to check to see if we have unclaimed capital credits in your name, you can use the search engine here, call an MVEA office or email to firstname.lastname@example.org.

 Are you a past member of MVEA?
-You may have a refund waiting for you!
+You may have a capital credits retirement distribution waiting for you!
 Use our search function to find out!